AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Results

+In this section, we visualize LRP relevances for AlexNet and AudioNet.
+We then derive high-level model classification strategies from the explanations, that we evaluate in sample manipulation experiments.

+\paragraph{Relevance maps for AlexNet} We compute LRP relevance scores for the AlexNet digit and sex classifier and show exemplary visual explanations based on these scores in \Figref{fig:spectro}.

+The spectrogram in \Figref{fig:spectro} \subref{fig:spectro_0_female_gender} and \Figref{fig:spectro} \subref{fig:spectro_0_male_gender} correspond to a spoken \textit{zero} by a female and a male speaker, respectively.
+AlexNet correctly classifies both speakers' biological sex.
+Most of the relevance distributed in the lower frequency range for both classes.
+Based on the relevant frequency bands it may be hypothesized that sex classification is based on the fundamental frequency and its immediate harmonics which are in fact known discriminant features for sex in speech \cite{traunmuller1995frequency}.

 Spectrograms in \Figref{fig:spectro} \subref{fig:spectro_0_female_digit} and \Figref{fig:spectro} \subref{fig:spectro_1_female_digit} correspond to spoken digits \textit{zero} and \textit{one} from the same female speaker.
-AlexNet correctly classifies both spoken digits and the LRP scores reveal that different areas of the input data appear to be relevant for its decision although it is difficult to link the features to higher concepts such as for instance phonemes.
+AlexNet correctly classifies both spoken digits and the LRP scores reveal that different areas of the input data appear to be relevant for its decision.
+However, it is not possible to derive any deeper insights about the classification strategy of the model based on these visual explanations.

-The spectrogram in \Figref{fig:spectro} \subref{fig:spectro_0_female_gender} is identical to that in \Figref{fig:spectro} \subref{fig:spectro_0_female_digit}.
-The spectrogram in \Figref{fig:spectro} \subref{fig:spectro_0_male_gender} corresponds to a spoken \textit{zero} by a male speaker.
-AlexNet correctly classifies both speakers' genders with most of the relevance distributed in the lower frequency range.
-Although the input spectrograms in \Figref{fig:spectro} \subref{fig:spectro_0_female_digit} and \Figref{fig:spectro} \subref{fig:spectro_0_female_gender} are identical, the corresponding relevance distributions differ, highlighting the task-dependent feature selection of the neural network.
-Based on the relevance scores it may be hypothesized that gender classification is based on the fundamental frequency and its immediate harmonics which are in fact known discriminant features for gender \cite{traunmuller1995frequency}.
+The spectrogram in \Figref{fig:spectro} \subref{fig:spectro_0_female_gender} is identical to that in \Figref{fig:spectro} \subref{fig:spectro_0_female_digit}, but the former is overlayed with relevance heat-maps from the sex classifier while the latter shows the heatmap from the digit classifier.
+As a sanity check, we confirm that although the input spectrograms in \Figref{fig:spectro} \subref{fig:spectro_0_female_digit} and \Figref{fig:spectro} \subref{fig:spectro_0_female_gender} are identical, the corresponding relevance distributions differ, highlighting the task-dependent feature selection between the digit in and the sex classifier.